 with armament consisting of six 0.303-in machine-guns in the nose, one in the dorsal turret and the tail turret would have four and able to carry upto 12,250lb bombs.
 In total 133 would be

 produced and these would serve in the Middle and Far East as part of Coastal Command.

 The final Warwick variant was the GR.V which made its maiden flight in April 1944 from Brooklands, this was followed by service trails at Hullavington.
 Based on the GR.II the V featured a change to

 its armament which would see the dorsal turret replaced by beam guns.
 Also fitted was a Leigh Light housed alongside a radar scanner beneath the nose of the aircraft.
 A total of 212 would be

 produced.
-The first of these reached No. 179 Squadron based at St Eval on the 22nd November 1944.
-Only one other squadron operated the GR.V, No. 621 Squadron, before World War 2 ended.
+The first of these reached No. 179 Squadron based at RAF St Eval on the 22nd November 1944.
+Only one other squadron operated the GR.V, No. 621 Squadron, before the Second World War (1939 - 1945)